China downplays India overtaking it as the most populous country; Says it still has over 900 million 'quality' workforce | Education

 ''China's population is over 1.4 billion.
 Those in the working age is close to 900 million and that group of populations is 10.5 years of education on average,'' he said.

-Wang said China has taken active measures to deal with the ageing population.
+Wang also said China has taken active measures to deal with the ageing population.

-''As Premier Li Qiang pointed out, China's demographic dividend has not disappeared, and our talent dividend is in the making.
-The driving force for China's development remains strong,'' he said.
+''As Premier Li Qiang pointed out our population dividend has not disappeared and our talent dividend is booming and the impetus is strong for development,'' Wang said.

 According to a new UNFPA report, 25 per cent of India's population is in the age group of 0-14 years, 18 per cent in the 10 to 19 age group, 26 per cent in the age bracket of 10 to 24 years, 68 per cent in 15 to 64 years age group, and 7 per cent above 65 years.